 After all, time is money, right?

-According to this Wall Street Journal article the starting hourly wage at Costco is $15 an hour.
+According to this Today Show article the starting hourly wage at Costco has recently been raised to $17 per hour.

 For reference this is a higher wage compared to other “big box” employers.